JadeCaillot/champagnon/README.md

-# README
+# Champagnon

 This app is made as part of the bootcamp The Hacking Project.
-It aims at creating a realistic database in Ruby on Rails that represents a Airbnb for dogsitter website : dogsitter make strolls with dogs and both of them are tight to a city.
+It aims at creating a realistic database in Ruby on Rails.
+The model for it was the app Eventbrite.
+It was the second complete project of the training.
+It is an app designed to allow champagne amateurs to meet in charming locations, tasting together very fine bottles of the finest champagne.

 ## The Ruby version